aiforged/docs/docs/services/utilities/aiforged-pdf-converter.md

 The AIForged PDF Converter is a utility service that converts incoming files into standardized PDF outputs for consistent downstream processing.
 Use it to normalize mixed inputs (images, multi‑page TIFFs, and—where enabled—common Office formats) into PDFs, optionally flattening them to image‑only pages for predictable OCR and extraction results.

-{% hint style="info" %}
+!!! info
     Use the PDF Converter as a pre-processor to ensure every document entering your pipeline is a clean, consistent PDF—ideal for OCR, classification, and verification services.
-{% endhint %}

 ***